Explainer

-In the wake of Covid-19 and parents’ frustrations over school closings, mask mandates, and “culture war” curricula, public funding of private schooling is resurfacing in states’ education agendas.
-This winter, Republican lawmakers in at least 42 states proposed legislation to create or expand tax-funded programs to help parents cover the cost of private education.
+In the wake of Covid-19 and parents’ frustrations over school closings, mask mandates, and “culture war” curricula, public funding of private schooling has risen to the top of many states’ education agendas.
+In 2023, Republican lawmakers in at least 42 states proposed legislation to create or expand tax-funded programs to help parents cover the cost of private education.

 But many of the new and emerging private-school-choice programs emphasize empowering parents to choose their children’s school, rather than focusing on opportunities for families in need.
-New programs in Arizona, Florida, Iowa, Utah and Arkansas would be open to any child in the state, regardless of financial means or disability status.
-Lawmakers in Texas have introduced the “Texas Parent Empowerment Program,” a universal savings account that would empower parents “to direct the education of their children.”
-The “Oklahoma Parent Empowerment Act for Kids” is designed to help families circumvent “woke” agendas and reflects its sponsors’ belief that parents “are best suited to make decisions to help children in this state reach their full potential.”
+New or expanded programs in 10 states—Arizona, Arkansas, Florida, Indiana, Iowa, North Carolina, Oklahoma, Ohio, Utah, and West Virginia—are or soon will be open to any child in the state, regardless of financial means or disability status.

 Some of the new programs, like Arizona’s, do not require students to have previously attended public schools.
 And some lack reporting requirements that would provide parents, policymakers and taxpayers insights into the quality of private-school options and whether private schools are helping students academically.